shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 - The website is interactive and provides great feedback to the user.
 Starting with the navbar, links scale and change colour when hovered over.
 The navbar updates to a dropdown on smaller devices.
 Buttons throughout the website animate and change colour when hovered over.
 - In interactive Google Map is implemented via iframe.
 - The contact form animates when clicked and filled in.
+- A 404 page directs users back to the home page if the link is typed out incorrectly.

 ### Features to implement in the future
-- I would like to return to this project and add an event booking feature.
+- I would like to return to this project and add an event booking system with back end technology.
 This would allow users to select an event, enter their details and be enrolled in one of the advertised events.
+Perhaps an automated email could be sent out, also.

 ### Technologies / Libraries / Programs
 - [HTML5](https://en.wikipedia.org/wiki/HTML5) provided the main structure of the page.